gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 Suppose you wish to create some functions that deal with the days of the week.
 You could represent each day with the `String` type (`"Monday"`, `"Tuesday"` etc.), but this is vulnerable to hard-to-spot errors if somewhere in your program you misspell one of the days, or you forget whether you are using full names or abbreviations (`"Tue"` or`"Tues"` or `"Tuesday"`?).

-Instead, you can create your own custom types that restrict values to a named set of options known as _constuctors_.
+Instead, you can create your own custom types that restrict values to a named set of options known as _constructors_.
 This has the advantage of marshalling the Elm compiler to help spot mistakes, as any inconsistent naming will be flagged as an error.
 These custom types (also known as algebraic data types or union types) are similar to, but more powerful than, 'enum' types available in some other languages.

-Here is how you might create a day of the week union type, using the Elm keyword `type` with available constructors separated with the vertical bar symbol `|`, noting that custom types and their constructors must start with an upper case letter:
+Here is how you might create a day of the week custom type, using the Elm keyword `type` with available constructors separated with the vertical bar symbol `|`, noting that custom types and their constructors must start with an upper-case letter:

 ```elm {l}
 type DayOfWeek